clarenceelvareta/Patient-Acceptance-Prediction/README.md

 - Which factors in patients that utilize community care delay the need for residential care

 ## Data Flow
-1. `Leakage check.py`
+1. `leakage_check.py`
-   - validate the input data and optimization model to detect any data leakage or inconsistencies before analysis.
+   - Detects potential data leakage by ensuring no target information is unintentionally included in the training features.
-2. `Filtering.py`
+2. `filtering.py`
-   - remove invalid or irrelevant records and retain only feasible vessels, weather scenarios, and scheduling information required for optimization.
+   - Cleans the referral dataset by removing invalid records, handling missing values, and selecting relevant patient information.
-3. `Filtering test.py`
+3. `filtering_test.py`
-   - Execute the optimization model under multiple weather scenarios.
-   - Evaluate vessel schedules, total operational cost, berth utilization, and Just-in-Time (JIT) arrival performance.
+   - Verifies that the filtering process preserves data integrity and produces a clean dataset for model training.
+4. Model Training
+   - Trains and evaluates multiple machine learning models using the processed dataset.
+5. Model Evaluation
+   - Compares model performance using accuracy, F1-score, and other evaluation metrics.

+## Results
+- Ensemble Model Accuracy: **66.9%**
+- Temporal Prediction Model Accuracy: **69.26%**
+- Identified the most influential factors affecting patient acceptance.
+- Developed a scalable decision-support tool for referral planning.

 ## Solution
 A predictive analytics pipeline was developed to help the Agency for Integrated Care (AIC) identify patients who are more likely to accept community care services and provide actionable insights for referral planning.